 Before we can even talk about how to lace military boots, you need a strong, sturdy pair of shoelaces.
 There’s no point in learning all the practical lacing methods if you’re just going to get the cheapest shoelaces that will wear and tear in a matter of weeks.
 Start by getting resilient shoelaces that won’t go out so fast.
 Don’t forget you’ll also need longer shoelaces than what you would otherwise use.

 Now that the shoelaces are out of the way, let’s get down to business.
-The most popular method of lacing military or tactical boots is called the ladder lace.
+The most popular method of lacing military or high quality tactical boots is called the ladder lace.
 As we’ve pointed out, you’ll need a longer pair of shoelaces before you try this.

 Start with the eyelets at the bottom of the boot, closest to the toes.
 Run the shoelaces through the inside of that bottom row, so that the ends of the shoelaces come out upwards.
 Make sure there’s an equal amount of lace on each side.